 Because of this, the best way to prevent low water pressure is by investing in a quality water softener.
 A water softener will keep hardness minerals out of your water and thus out of your pipes.

 But how do you know if a water softener will give you the protection you need?
-A good rule of thumb is to look for a water softener that is NSF/ANSI 44 certified.
+A good rule of thumb is to look for a water softener that is NSF 44-certified.
 Water softeners with this certification have gone through extensive testing to make sure they will do what the manufacturer claims they’ll do.

 Invest in an Ionized Water Filter

-Of course, hard water isn’t the only thing that can cause a decline in water pressure.
+Of course, hard water isn’t the only thing that can cause low water pressure.
 As we mentioned above, highly acidic water can gradually corrode your pipes, leading to leaks and low pressure.

 The best way to make sure acidic water won’t cause this problem for you is first to get your water’s pH tested.
 A low pH indicates the water is too acidic.
 If your water test reveals acidic water, you can invest in an ionized water filter to decrease the acidity and prevent pipe corrosion.